thosgood/this-weeks-finds/markdown/201-250/week203.md

     The "nasty sets" of which Steve speaks fail to satisy such expected equations as 2^2X ~ X.  (The power set of a set is a Boolean algebra, for heaven's sake.
-Why on earth forget that structure prior to taking the second exponentiation?
-Set theorists seem to think that they can simply forget structure without paying for it, but in the real world it costs kT/2 joules per element of X to forget that structure.
+Why on earth forget that structure prior to taking the second exponentiation?  \mathsf{Set} theorists seem to think that they can simply forget structure without paying for it, but in the real world it costs kT/2 joules per element of X to forget that structure.
 If set theorists aren't willing to pay real-world prices in their modeling, why should we